malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

 The point on which my theory gets shakiest is here.
 On the extremes.
 Sometimes I think Radicals are fundamentally different from Reactionaries, sometimes I think the Horseshoe Theory is fundamentally right.
-Honestly, I think it is right.
+Honestly, I think it _is_ right.

 I always want to call Leftists Gauchists, which is just French for Leftist.
 Leftist implies a symmetry with Rightist, but that's not a good word, so I'm just going to keep calling them Radicals.

-You can get so liberal that you don't learn from experience and try new things to advance but actively seek some ideal future that you have in your head.
-We can call this radicalism.
+You can get so liberal that you don't learn from experience and try new things to advance, but instead actively seek some ideal future that you have in your head.
+We can call this <term>Radicalism</term>.

 You can also get so conservative that you don't remember the past and think it was better than the present and want to go back to it.
-We call this Reaction.
+We call this
+<term>Reaction</term>.

 The term radical is thrown around as not having a political position but it really does.
 [Wikipedia][18]: